 Accident and Comeback

 On November 1972, while appearing in a Lake Tahoe Casino, Ann-Margret had a devastating brush with death.
 While performing an extravagant opening sequence, she plummeted from a 22-foot platform, landing face down.
 After a dramatic and life-saving rescue, she fell into a coma for three days suffering broken bones in her face.
 She was taken back to Los Angeles to recover.
 Shortly after, the actress lost her beloved father to cancer.
 Ann-Margret's accident, coupled with the death of her beloved father, led to a growing dependency on alcohol.
 Her addiction took its toll, and before long, she spiraled into a severe depression.
-However, with the support of her husband, she worked to rebuild her life and career, emerging as a healthier and more vibrant woman.
+However, with the support of her husband, she worked to rebuild her life and career.

 Ann-Margret elicited favorable reviews for her part in the 1973 Western The Train Robbers, opposite John Wayne.
 She earned another Oscar nomination for her role in the film version of the rock opera Tommy (1975), and gave a notable performance alongside Anthony Hopkins in Magic (1978).
 As the decade progressed, she was featured in a few forgettable films, including The Cheap Detective (1978); The Villain (1979), which costarred Arnold Schwarzeneggar and Kirk Douglas; and Middle Age Crazy (1980).